EZ-Robotics/EZ-Site/projects/2023-03-30-ez-template/index.md

 ## v3.x
 :::note

-EZ-Template v3 is not released yet, there is documentation for the most recent unreleased major version [here](https://ez-robotics.github.io/EZ-Template/next)
+EZ-Template v3 is not released yet, there is incomplete documentation for it [here](https://ez-robotics.github.io/EZ-Template/next)

 :::
 ### About
 This version needs to solve the pre-tuned PID values.
 The obvious solution to the problem is to not ship EZ-Template with pre-tuned constants but leave everything else the same.
-My problem with this is teams will know to copy/paste old constants, and my problem isn't solved.
+Teams will know to copy/paste old constants, and my problem isn't solved.

-EZ-Template has a base unit of "ticks".
+EZ-Template uses a base unit of "ticks".
 One tick means different things depending on the gear ratio of the drive, wheel size, motor cartridge, and what encoder they are using.
 This means if a team wanted to switch from using the motor's built-in encoders to tracking wheels, they would have to completely retune everything.

 This version of EZ-Template will solve this problem by using a base unit of inches.
 No matter what sensor the user has, the code will always use inches.
-This adds clarity for users by giving units and stops forward/reverse v2 constants from working in v3.
+This adds clarity for users by giving units, makes it so users can switch from built in encoders to tracking wheels and keep the same constants, and it stops forward/reverse v2 constants from working in v3.
 <Tabs
   groupId="ex1"
   defaultValue="v2"